top of page

 Shadow Integration

 Remember the beginning of the movie Peter Pan?
-When Peter looses his shadow and needs Wendy to help him sew it back on.
-That's shadow work!!
+Peter looses his shadow and needs Wendy to help him sew it back on.
+Well that's shadow work!!
 Just kidding, its not.
-But spiritual terms can be weird.
-With so much content on social media around spirituality and healing, sometimes Healers use familiar terms and without realizing we haven't made sure our audience has an understanding of the concept.
-These buzzwords seem to take on a life of their own.
+But spiritual terms can be confusing and weird.
+With so much content on social media centering around spirituality and becoming more self aware, it can be easy to become familiar with buzzwords without actually having a well built foundation for understanding their concepts.
 When spiritual terms become defined by prevailing social and cultural thought rather than an accurate description it can get confusing, quick.
-So if you're interested in learning more about "shadow work" grab a mug of something warm and lets have a quick chat.
+If you're interested in learning more about "shadow work" maybe grab a mug of something warm and lets dive in.

 Shadow work is when we begin to observe, learn from and heal the things we keep hidden.
-I like to think of the Shadow as the compassionate place that houses all of the things I needed to hide at some point, in order to survive.
+I like to think of the Shadow as the compassionate place that houses all of the things I needed to hide at some point, in order feel safe.
 There are many reasons why we would need the Shadow to hold on our behalf.
+Let's name a few:

 - Low emotional maturity.
-(This can simply mean being a child or never being given an example of healthy relationships and boundaries.)
+(This can simply mean being an actual child when you moved an aspect of Self into the Shadow.
+It can also refer to not being given access to examples of healthy relationships and boundaries.)

-- Lack of necessary resources.
+- Lack of necessary resources for change and growth.
 (Things like- time, education and support.)

 Shadow Work is the process of identifying and caring for the things that live in our Shadow.
 In doing this, we learn to integrate the Shadow and heal the pieces of ourselves that we felt the need to hide.
+Becoming aware of the unconscious mind is often described as feeling like an awakening.
 Learning to acknowledge and love the things that make you feel shame, guilt or fear is an act of radical compassion.
+Truthfully, the self awareness that comes with learning to move between the conscious and unconscious mind can feel euphorically liberating and existentially exhausting.
 While I don’t believe any emotions to be inherently “bad,” I do believe that held emotions of any kind create imbalances.
-When the cost of that imbalance is causing becomes greater than the benefit of keeping something in the shadow, it becomes time to do the work.
+When the cost of the imbalance becomes greater than the benefit of keeping something in the shadow, an opportunity to begin shadow work will arise.

 In Shadow Work things like Anger, Shame, Guilt, Doubt, Depression and Hate become our teachers.